Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	access the network and to execute any pending jobs and syncs.
 If the device is idle for long periods of time, the system allows idle apps network access around once a day.

+**57 How would you communicate between two Fragments ?**

+	All Fragment-to-Fragment communication is done either through a shared ViewModel or through the associated Activity.
+	Two Fragments should never communicate directly.

+	The recommended way to communicate between fragments is to create a shared ViewModel object.
+Both fragments can access the ViewModel through their containing Activity.
+The Fragments can update data within the ViewModel and if the data is exposed using
+	LiveData the new state will be pushed to the other fragment as long as it is observing the LiveData from the ViewModel.